Shopify/js-buy-sdk/guide/index.md

 ### Adding items to a cart

-Items are added to the cart by calling the cart's `addVariants` method, which accepts one or more objects containing a variant ID and quantity. `addVariants` will update the cart and synchronize it with Shopify.
+Items are added to the cart by calling the cart's `addVariants` method, which accepts one or more objects containing a variant ID and quantity. `addVariants` will update the cart and synchronizing it with Shopify.
 If you add a variant ID that already exists in the cart, that line item's quantity will be incremented.

 > Note: `addVariants` accepts a variable number of arguments, each of which must be an object containing an id and quantity.